Cincinnati Financial Corp. (CINF). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-Memberships and Peers: CINF is a member of the S&P 500, a Dividend Aristocrat, a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
-The company’s peer group includes: Axis Capital Holdings Ltd. (AXS) with a 2.4% yield, The Allstate Corporation (ALL) with a 1.9% yield, and The Travelers Companies, Inc. (TRV) with a 2.4% yield.
+Peers: The company’s peer group includes: Axis Capital Holdings Ltd. (AXS) with a 2.5% yield, The Allstate Corporation (ALL) with a 1.9% yield, and The Travelers Companies, Inc. (TRV) with a 2.2% yield.

 Conclusion: CINF did not earn any Stars in the Fair Value section, earned three Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of three Stars.
 This quantitatively ranks CINF as a 3-Star Hold stock.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 3.3%.
-This dividend growth rate is equal higher than the 1.5% used in this analysis, thus providing no margin of safety.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 3.7%.
+This dividend growth rate higher than the 2.2% used in this analysis, thus providing no margin of safety.
 CINF has a risk rating of 1.5 which classifies it as a Low risk stock.

-The company enjoys a low debt to total capital of 13% and currently has a FCF Payout of 32%, down from 35% in my last analysis.
-However, the stock is trading at a significant premium to my calculated fair value of $39.23.
-However, based on dividend fundamentals, I am will continue to look for opportunities to buy.
+The company enjoys a low debt to total capital of 13% and currently has a FCF Payout of 30%, down from 34% in my last analysis.
+The stock is trading at a premium to my calculated fair value of $49.07.
+This stock has been a solid performer, as such, I will continue to look for opportunities to buy.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.